amida-tech/orange-api/README.md

 `X_CLIENT_SECRET` (Required) [None] All requests made to this API must have HTTP header `x-client-secret` with a value that matches this environment variable.

-`ACCESS_CONTROL_ALLOW_ORIGIN` Self-explanatory.
-This only works on requests made from browsers; it does not impact requests from mobile apps or REST tools.
+`ACCESS_CONTROL_ALLOW_ORIGIN` (Required) [None] Self-explanatory, if you understand [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+Note: HTTP header `Access-Control-Allow-Origin` only works on requests made from browsers; it does not impact requests from mobile apps or REST tools.
-- To set multiple domains, surround in quotes and separate the domains with commas like this: "http://domain1.com, https://domain2.com"
+- To set multiple domains, place in quotes and separate the domains with commas like this: `"http://domain1.com, https://domain2.com"`

 ### This Service's MongoDB Instance

-`MONGO_URI` MongoDB connection URI.
+`MONGO_URI` (Required) [`mongodb://localhost/orange-api`] MongoDB connection URI.
 - `.env.docker` sets this to `mongodb://amida-orange-api-db/orange-api` which assumes:
   - `amida-orange-api-db` is the name of the docker container running MongoDB.
   - The docker container running MongoDB and this service's container are a part of the same docker network.

-`MONGO_SSL` [`false`] Enable SSL for the connection to MongoDB.
+`MONGO_SSL` (Required) [`false`] Enable SSL for the connection to MongoDB.
 - In production, set to true.

-`MONGO_CERT_CA` Optional.
-Used if set and `MONGO_SSL` is `true`.
+`MONGO_CERT_CA` Only used when `MONGO_SSL=true`.
 Specifies an SSL cert to trust for the connection to MongoDB.
 If not set, only Mozilla's list of root certs are trusted.

 ### Integration With Amida Auth Microservice

-`JWT_SECRET` (Required) [None] Must match value of the JWT secret being used by your `amida-auth-microservice` instance.
-- See that repo for details.

 `AUTH_MICROSERVICE_URL` (Required) [`http://localhost:4000/api/v1`] The URL of the Auth Service API.
 - The URL of the staging Auth Service server is `https://orange-auth-staging.amida-services.com/api/v1`